rocketlaunchr/go-pool/README.md

 ## Extra Features

-- Invalidate an item from Pool (so it never gets used again)
+- Invalidate an item from the Pool (so it never gets used again)
-- Set a maximum number of items for Pool
+- Set a maximum number of items for the Pool
 - Returns the number of items in the pool (idle and in-use)

 ## When should I use a pool?